 1 or about December 2016 or January 2017.
 That is 2 obviously the main focus of your evidence with us 3 today.
 4 5 I want to ask you some questions about your 10:33 understanding of MHPS at or about the time that 6 7 Dr. Wright approached you to ask you to take on this 8 role.
 So, if you look at 877 of your bundle, and we'll turn up in this room WIT-31973.
-You tell us that prior 9 to the MHPS investigation, you had no experience of 10 10:33 11 implementing or applying formal MHPS investigations; is 12 that correct?
+You tell us that prior 9 to the MHPS investigation, you had no experience of 10 10.33 11 implementing or applying formal MHPS investigations; is 12 that correct?
 13 That is correct.
-I had no previous experience of Α. 14 applying or implementing formal MHPS investigations in that investigation.
+I had no previous experience of Α. applying or implementing formal MHPS investigations in 14 that investigation.
 Although I was aware this 15 10:34 16 framework is available as part of my medical management learning and understanding, but I had no role in the 17 18 previous implementation of this.
-19 21 Q. Was that awareness or that knowledge just part of your 20 general familiarity with the area of managing 10:34 colleagues as an Associate Medical Director, but no 21 22 active involvement in applying the framework prior to Dr. Wright's call to you?
-23 24 down the pace of your delivery.
-The stenographer has some issues of hearing which we'll probably try to iron out over the course of the day, and your pace.
+19 21 Q. Was that awareness or that knowledge just part of your 20 general familiarity with the area of managing 10:34 21 colleagues as an Associate Medical Director, but no 22 active involvement in applying the framework prior to Dr. Wright's call to you?
+23 24 That's correct.
+One of my interests, obviously, is the Α. governance arrangement, the clinician governance and 25 10.35professional governance.
+As part of my AMD work, I 26 27 made myself familiarised with the current policies and procedures in the Trust --28 Dr. Khan, not your fault at all.
+If we can just slow 29 22 0.

+down the pace of your delivery.
+The stenographer has 1 2 some issues of hearing which we'll probably try to iron 3 out over the course of the day, and your pace.
 Just recap on that, please.

-A. That's correct.
-One of my interests, obviously, is the governance arrangement, the clinician governance and professional governance.
-As part of my AMD work, I made myself familiarised with the current policies and procedures in the Trust --

-29 22 Q. Dr. Khan, not your fault at all.
-If we can just slow

-A. So, as part of my medical management role as Associate

-Medical Director and my interest in medical management and clinician governance, including the professional governance, I made myself aware of the -- the current policies and procedures, which included the current policy of The Trust of addressing doctors' performance, which was 2010.
-And I was aware there was a MHPS Framework there to look, if I require to.

-13 You've told us again in your witness statement - it's 23 Q. 14 page 875 for you and WIT-31971 for us - that you 15 received MHPS training on 7th to 8th March.
-16 two-day course, listed at 4.4.
-If we pull up on the 17 screen just briefly to observe it, page 1040 for you, 18 WIT-32210, the certificate of your attendance at Case 19 Investigator training; self-evidently not case management training.
-Obviously you will have 20 appreciated the distinction between what was your role 21 22 and what was initially Dr. Weir's role and then became 23 Dr. Chada's role.
-The Inquiry will look at the content 24 of the training you received, but can you reflect upon 25 us, thinking back on matters now, whether you were sufficiently equipped in your view -- having regard to 26 27 your lack of experience and the nature of the training 28 you received, how well equipped were you for taking on 29 this role?
+4 5 So, as part of my medical management role as Associate Α. 10:36 Medical Director and my interest in medical management 6 7 and clinician governance, including the professional 8 governance, I made myself aware of the -- the current 9 policies and procedures, which included the current policy of The Trust of addressing doctors' 10 10.36 11 performance, which was 2010.
+And I was aware there was 12 a MHPS Framework there to look, if I require to.
+13 23 You've told us again in your witness statement - it's Q. page 875 for you and WIT-31971 for us - that you 14 received MHPS training on 7th to 8th March.
+15 It was a 10:36 16 two-day course, listed at 4.4.
+If we pull up on the screen just briefly to observe it, page 1040 for you, 17 18 WIT-32210, the certificate of your attendance at Case Investigator training; self-evidently not case 19 20 management training.
+Obviously you will have 10:37 21 appreciated the distinction between what was your role and what was initially Dr. Weir's role and then became 22 23 Dr. Chada's role.
+The Inquiry will look at the content 24 of the training you received, but can you reflect upon us, thinking back on matters now, whether you were 25 10.38 sufficiently equipped in your view -- having regard to 26 27 your lack of experience and the nature of the training you received, how well equipped were you for taking on 28 29 this role?